 Many state laws make a distinction between a

 Presumed fathers have more legal rights than alleged fathers when it comes to adoption.

 A Presumed Father

 In most states, a father is considered presumed if you were married to him when your baby was conceived or if his name is listed on the baby’s birth certificate.

-Most of the time (but not always!), a presumed father has the same parental rights to the child as the biological mother, so you may need his consent if you want to make an adoption plan for your child.
+Most of the time (but not always), a presumed father has the same parental rights to the child as the biological mother, so if you're married to the birth father or his name is on the child's birth certificate, you may need his consent to make an adoption plan for your child.